Budibase/website/content/blog/ai-agents/nlp-applications.md

 We can then use this data elsewhere in the Budibase builder.
 For instance, within visualizations for our customer feedback.

 ![Data Visualizations](https://res.cloudinary.com/daog6scxm/image/upload/v1746777000/cms/ai-agents/nlp-applications/NLP_Applications_21_lc86c6.webp "Data Visualizations")

+You might also like our guide to [digital workers](https://budibase.com/blog/ai-agents/digital-workers/).

 ## Turn data into action with Budibase